Well & Pump Services in Oakland County

 Ensuring Quality Results

-Mike Lalone Well Service provides homeowners and businesses with a wide range of water well drilling and pump services.
+Mike Lalone Well Service provides homeowners and businesses with a wide range of water well drilling and pump services in Oakland County, Michigan.
 We have years of experience and only use the best equipment and products to ensure quality results.
-Whether you need installation, repairs or drilling, we’ll get the job done right and to your complete satisfaction.
+Whether you need pump installation, repairs or drilling, we’ll get the job done right and to your complete satisfaction.

 - New Construction Installation

 - Camera Inspections

 - Well and Septic Inspections

 Old-Time Craftsmanship with Modern Technology

 We have new lightweight equipment that is small enough to access hard-to-reach areas with minimal lawn damage, and our owner alone has 40 years of experience.
 If you would like to schedule service, contact us toll free at 1-866-620-0550.
 We are dedicated to quality, and we value our customers.